Speech-Interaction-Technology-Aalto-U/itsp/Evaluation/Subjective_quality_evaluation.md

 ## Intelligibility testing

-When a speech signal has a been corrupted by a considerable level of noise and/or reverberation, it's intelligibility starts to deteriorate.
+When a speech signal has been corrupted by a considerable level of noise and/or reverberation, its intelligibility starts to deteriorate.
-We might miss-interpret or -understand words or entirely miss them.
+We might misinterpret or -understand words or entirely miss them.
-Observe that the level of distortion is quite a bit higher than what we usually consider in quality-tests.
+Observe that the level of distortion is quite a bit higher than what we usually consider in quality tests.

-Typically we have to choose between correctly interpreted words or phonemes/letters.
+Typically we have to choose between correctly interpreted words or phonemes/characters.
 For example, if the sentence is

 > How to recognize speech?